grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 3. Use a feeler gauge to ensure the gap between the SSD receptable on the PCBA and the grounding foam on the D bucket is between 0.6mm and 1.1mm.
-If it is not, loosen the 7 screws to shift the PCBA in whichever direction is necessary to ensure the gap is within those limits before moving on to the next step.
+If it's not, loosen the 7 screws to shift the PCBA in whichever direction is necessary to ensure the gap is within those limits before moving on to the next step.

-4. Tighten the screws until they are snug and seated and then only tighten the screws an additional ~1/8 turn (~45 degrees) to avoid stripping the threads.
+4. Tighten the screws until they're snug and seated and then only tighten the screws an additional ~1/8 turn (~45 degrees) to avoid stripping the threads.